-Explore the 360 virtual tour of Sabarimala Ayyappa temple which helps the online visitors to watch all places of Sabarimala from anywhere and at any time.
+Explore the 360 virtual tour of Sabarimala Ayyappa temple which helps online visitors to watch all places of Sabarimala from anywhere and at any time.

 A virtual visit to Sabarimala Temple from the comfort of your home!

 The abode of Lord Ayyappa, Sabarimala Sree Dharma Sastha Temple, is the most visited pilgrimage centre in Kerala.
-The Sastha temple situated on a hilltop (about 3000 feet above sea level) called Sabarimala.
+The Sastha temple is situated on a hilltop (about 3000 feet above sea level) called Sabarimala.
 Cutting the barriers of religion, caste, and creed the temple is open to all human beings.
-45 to 50 million followers visiting every year, the Sabarimala Temple is marked as the largest annual pilgrimage centre in the world.
+With 45 to 50 million followers visiting every year, the Sabarimala Temple is marked as the largest annual pilgrimage centre in the world.
 The Sabarimala pilgrimage season is called mandalakaalam.

 The History of Sabarimala

 Once there was a powerful demoness called Mahishi in Hindu mythology.
-Lord Ayyappan destined to kill Mahishi, and he had to act.
+Lord Ayyappan was destined to kill Mahishi, and he had to act.
 After killing the demoness, Ayyappan had a meditation at Sabarimala.
-The temple situated amidst 18 hills surrounded by mountains and dense forests.
+The temple is situated amidst 18 hills surrounded by mountains and dense forests.
 Sub-temples exist at many places in the surrounding areas like Nilackal, Kalaketi, and Karimala, remnants of old temples survive to this day on the remaining hills.

 One can identify a Sabarimala pilgrim easily as they wear a black or blue dress.
 The temple is open for worship only during the days of Mandalapooja (approximately November 15 to December 26), Makaravilakku (January 14- “Makara Sankranti”) and Vishu (April 14), and the first six days of each Malayalam month.